Fastest-Coder-First/Dev_Hackathon/README.md

 # Input Validation
 The script validates the input city name to ensure that it is a valid string.
 If the input is not a valid string, the script will raise a ValueError with an appropriate error message.

+# Dependencies
+The weather.py module has the following dependencies:

+requests: This module is used to make HTTP requests to the OpenWeatherMap API to retrieve weather data.
+You can install these dependencies using pip, the Python package manager.
+To install requests, run the following command:

+pip install requests
+This will install the latest version of the requests module.

+Note that the weather.py module also requires an API key from OpenWeatherMap to retrieve weather data.

 # Error Handling
 The script handles various error scenarios that may occur when making requests to the OpenWeatherMap API.
 If an error occurs, the script will raise a ValueError with an appropriate error message.